Extending Eventonomy

 - Feature flag -

-add_filter('evnm_default_features', fn($f) => $f + ['vimeo' => true]). - Meta field -
+add_filter('evnm_default_features', fn($f) => $f + ['vimeo' => true]). - Store the value - write

-evnm_rest_prepare_eventadds avimeoobject; every block sees it. - Store - merge
+evnm_rest_prepare_eventreads the meta and adds it to the event payload; every block sees it. - Store - merge

-state.vimeoEmbed+actions.openStreaminto theeventonomystore. - Block - register via
+state.vimeoEmbed+actions.openStreaminto theeventonomystore withstore('eventonomy', …). - Block - register via